econokeith/pyqrse/README.md

 ## Installation

 1. Download and install the Anaconda Python 3 Installation.
-2. Install Autograd in the command line using the conda installer.
+2. Install Autograd in the command line using the conda installer:

     `$conda install autograd`

 3. Clone the **pyqrse** directory by clicking on the green button on the upper right side of this webpage or by entering into the command line:

     `$git clone git@github.com:econokeith/pyqrse.git`